PrestaShop/prestashop-specs/content/1.7/back-office/international/taxes/taxes-listing.md

 - **Export icon** - when clicked, a file is generated with all **displayed** taxes from the data list in CSV format.
 - **Refresh** - once clicked, the whole page reloads to display the latest data.

+### Bulk Actioning

+Bulk action dropdown is disabled by default.
+Once some of the tax items are selected in the listing, bulk action dropdown becomes active.